 Volvo XC40 Recharge

-From Volvo itself, the 2019 Wheels Car of the Year-winning XC40 will receive a battery-electric variant that is due to land on Australian shores at the same time as the Polestar 2.
+Battery-electric version of the 2019 Wheels Car of the Year-winning XC40 is due to land on Australian shores during the middle part of 2021.

-Having recently just gone on sale in the UK, the XC40 Recharge will feature a whomping 300kW from two motors that will power all four wheels.
+The XC40 Recharge will produce a whomping 300kW from two motors that will power all four wheels.
 A 78kWh battery (that can charge to 80 percent on a fast charger in 40 minutes) should provide enough juice for the XC40 Recharge to travel between 350-400kms in the real world.